codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 If you would like to upgrade to a Professional plan, please contact us [here](https://codemagic.io/contact/).

+## Professional Plus Plan

+The Codemagic Professional Plus plan gives you a fixed price plan with the following benefits:

+* 3 concurrencies (macOS M1 standard, premium Linux and Windows instances)
+* Unlimited build minutes
+* Unlimited team seats
+* In-app chat support

+The **monthly** subscription is **$599/month** payable by credit card.
+Additional concurrencies are **$200/month**.

+An **annual** subscription with **20% discount** is **$5,750/year**.
+Additional concurrencies are **$1,920/year**.

+The Professional Plus plan can only be paid for with credit card.
+If you require annual invoicing, please refer to the Enterprise plan below.

+If you would like to upgrade to a Professional Plus plan, please contact us [here](https://codemagic.io/contact/).

 ## Enterprise Plan

 Enterprise plans are available from **$6,000/year**.

+Enterprise plans which include `macOS M1 standard` instances are available from **$9,000/year**.

 This plan is recommended if you need to go through a **security compliance process**, **vendor registration** or have special requirements such as an **NDA**, **dedicated hosts**, or **custom base images**.